ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

-Current validation focuses on base-scale models (e.g., ViT-B, Swin-B, T5-base).
-The dynamics of training and fusion in models with hundreds of billions of parameters—such as LLMs or large vision models—require further systematic investigation before ExFusion can be fully deployed in ultra-large-scale contexts.
+{The current experiments primarily focus on models such as ViT-B, Swin-B, and T5-base.
+For models with hundreds of billions of parameters—such as large language models or extremely large vision models—the behavior of training and fusion still requires further systematic investigation.
+These challenges warrant further research before ExFusion can be fully deployed in large-scale scenarios.